This section describes:

 A patient’s information will only be released without their prior permission in the following exceptional circumstances:

 The practice treats breaches of confidentiality very seriously.
 No team member shall knowingly misuse any confidential information or allow others to do so.
-Failure to comply with this policy may result in disciplinary action.

 This policy should be read in conjunction with the Information and Communication Policy (M 233-IAC), the Social Media Policy (M 233-SMD ) and the Information Governance Procedures (M 217C).